ferrocene/ferrocene/src/implementations.rst

 * :def_p:`fls_ldu9bmb9cy10`
-  The :term:`trait implementation` has a conformant :term:`associated constant` for each :term:`associated constant` of the :term:`implemented trait`.
+  The :term:`trait implementation` has a conformant :term:`associated constant` for each :term:`associated constant` of the :term:`implemented trait`, unless the :term:`associated constant` of the :term:`implemented trait` has a :term:`default value`,

 * :def_p:`fls_5cr6un2gzdft`
-  The :term:`trait implementation` has a conformant :term:`associated function` for each :term:`associated function` of the :term:`implemented trait` that lacks a :term:`function body`.
+  The :term:`trait implementation` has a conformant :term:`associated function` for each :term:`associated function` of the :term:`implemented trait`, unless the :term:`associated function` of the :term:`implemented trait` has a default implementation in the :term:`implemented trait`,

 * :def_p:`fls_pshfe3ioh0mg`
   The :term:`trait implementation` has a conformant :term:`associated type` for